LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 ![Deactivate virtual environment](images/deactivate-venv.png)

 <aside class="aside-note" markdown="1">
 The above pictures show how these commands will look in Git Bash.
 Mac Terminal will look slightly different.
 </aside>

-Now we're ready to build our web server!
+Now we're ready to build our web application!

-### Build a webserver, line by line
+### Build a web application, line by line

 In your text editor, create a new file named `main.py`.
 The name `main` isn't special, we just picked it.
 The suffix `.py` means it's a